FOR IMMEDIATE RELEASE

 Education and Career without Student Loan Debt

-While airline professionals and legislators continue the debate on how to resolve the growing pilot shortage, Epic Flight Academy and Ameriflight have proactively established commercial pilot career pathways.
+New Smyrna Beach, FL – While airline professionals and legislators continue the debate on how to resolve the growing pilot shortage, Epic Flight Academy and Ameriflight have proactively established commercial pilot career pathways.
 The Professional Pilot Pathway Program, launched by Epic in 2015, now includes $60,000 tuition-reimbursement through its partnership with Ameriflight.
 This means student pilots entering the program with no previous aviation experience have the opportunity to qualify to work as a captain of a turbine aircraft in just 2.5 years.
-At the end of 5.5 years, these pilots could have the qualifications to be hired by a major airline – helping avert the pilot shortage.
+At the end of 5.5 years, these pilots could have the qualifications to be hired by a major airline – helping avert the pilot shortage while earning a good living as a pilot.
 Most importantly, students will accumulate no student loan debt.

 Although there has been a great deal of discussion regarding the pilot shortage and various proposals as to a resolution, such as reducing the 2012 FAA’s requirements of 1,500 flight hours, no definitive answer has emerged.
 The one aspect everyone does agree on, however, is the challenge posed by the lack of new pilots to fill open positions.
 These open positions are based on the FAA mandatory retirement age of 65, meaning about 60% of the current airline workforce will retire in the next 10 years.
 Legacy airlines alone will retire 20,000 pilots by the end of 2023.
 This includes passenger airlines, such as Alaska, American, Delta, United and US Airways in addition to freight airlines such as UPS and FedEx.
 Passengers have already experienced flight cancellations in the summer of 2017 when airlines like Horizon, a subsidiary of Alaska Airlines, canceled 318 flights.
 Without new pilots training for careers in commercial aviation, this will only get worse.